darksaid98/pterodactyl-fivem-egg/README.md

 > Why should I use this over other FiveM eggs?

 This fork includes an easy way of updating server artifacts, automatic pulls from private git repositories on server startup into the `resources` folder, and lots of pre-defined convars that can be changed on your servers `Startup` page.
+I needed this for my servers and figured I'd share it.

 > I have a question/could you help me set this up?